fleox/Prontus-Docker-Project/README.md

 - **`data/`**: Directory to store persistent data for Prontus.
 - **`mysql_data/`**: Directory to store persistent data for the MariaDB database.

+#### Directory Structure

+For detailed information about the purpose and usage of the main directories in this project, please refer to the [Directory Documentation](documentation/DIRECTORY.md).

 ## Getting Started

 ### Prerequisites